gw12s/Branch-test/README.md

   `git checkout master`

 * Now go to your GitHub repo's main page and go to the "Pull request" section.
-Select the `add-new-python-script` pull request from the list.
+Select the `new-branch` pull request from the list.

 * At the next page select the option to see the "Files changed."